gcid12/cheat_sheets/README.md

 rake db:schema:dump
 ```

-Important Note: It might happen that when Bundler was installing MySQL , it didn't got access to install some libraries, if you dont fix that Rake won't be possible, the whole problem is described [here](http://stackoverflow.com/questions/12812613/brew-link-mysql-did-not-complete)
+Important Note: A silent permit problem might occur when installing Mysql (via brew or Regular installer) the whole problem is described [here](http://stackoverflow.com/questions/12812613/brew-link-mysql-did-not-complete)

 To fix it:

 ```
 sudo chown -R $(whoami) /usr/local/lib/
 ```
 or

 ```
 sudo chown -R $(whoami) /usr/local/include
 ```

-If it's still not working analyze the path it's trying to reach and replace it for one of the previous solutions.
+If it's still not working analyze the path in the error and replace it.